-By pressing “buy now” against the dates of your choice you are asked to pay a BOOKING RESERVATION of £150 per BOOKING – not person. (£200 for 2021 bookings) This deposit secures the dates requested and will trigger an email within 24 hours, containing a booking form for you to complete and return.
+By pressing “buy now” against the dates of your choice you are asked to pay a BOOKING RESERVATION of £250 per BOOKING – not person.
+This deposit secures the dates requested and will trigger an email within 24 hours, containing a booking form for you to complete and return.
 This is a non-returnable deposit and the booking is not confirmed until you have returned the booking form.

 Once we have received your deposit and completed booking form, an invoice will be sent out via email for payment of the balance.
-It will be in the form of a Paypal invoice but you are also able to make payment by bank transfer – just ask for our account details at the time of booking.
+It will include account details for transfer purposes but you are also able to make payment via Paypal (for credit card transactions) upon request.

 FULL payment is required no later than 10 weeks before departure date.